Learn how to become a Norland Nanny, including training length, entry requirements and career pathways

 Discover our early childhood training

-You’ll build one-to-one relationships with the children in your care and work closely with parents and families to create the optimal environment for each child to thrive.
+You’ll build one-to-one relationships with children in your care and work closely with parents and families to create the optimal environment for each child to thrive.

 You’ll enjoy a lifelong career as a highly sought-after professional graduate Norland Nanny, with access to your own dedicated employment agency, professional association and continuing professional development training.

-What does being a Norland Nanny involve?
+What does a Norland Nanny do?

 As a Norland Nanny, you’ll be caring for children in the family home.
 Each nanny role is different, depending on the needs of individual families and the children in your care.